iotaledger/chronicle.rs/documentation/docs/config_reference.md

 :::note

-Ensure to use a limit within your filesystem range.
+Ensure you use a limit within your filesystem range.

 :::